bnb/awesome-hyper/README.md

 * [hyperterm-materialshell](https://www.npmjs.com/package/hyperterm-materialshell) - A dark material design theme with a good contrast and color pops at the important parts.
 Designed to be easy on the eyes, based on [materialshell](https://github.com/carloscuesta/materialshell).
 * [hyperterm-zenburn2](https://www.npmjs.com/package/hyperterm-zenburn2) - A classic low-contrast theme originally made for vim adapted for Hyperterm
 * [hypersolar-dark](https://www.npmjs.com/package/hypersolar-dark) - A dark theme based loosely on Solarized Dark, with a fix for the usual solarized dark colours with blacks that actually show up in your terminal!
-* [hyperterm-cursor](https://www.npmjs.com/package/hyperterm-cursor) - Allows seeing the char behind your cursor by a color difference.
 * Know of another really awesome theme?
 [Get it on awesome-hyperterm!](https://github.com/bnb/awesome-hyperterm/issues/new)

 # Resources